NZenitram/adhoc-slcsp/COMMENTS.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get your copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-What things you need to install the software and how to install them:
+Please check your Ruby and Bundler Versions:

 ```
 Ruby Version 2.3.0
 Bundler Version 1.14.5

 ```
-Run `bundle` in the project directory to install dependancies.

 ### Installing

-A step by step series of examples that tell you have to get a development env running

 Run `bundle` in the project directory to install dependancies.